bcss/RentACar-Contract/PROJECT_ANALYSIS.md

-# MARMAR Rental Car Contract Management System - Project Analysis
+# RCCMS Rental Car Contract Management System - Project Analysis

 ## Document Purpose
 This document provides a comprehensive analysis of the MARMAR rental car contract management system at both micro and macro levels, identifying bugs, errors, inconsistencies, and areas for improvement.